History of Texas Longhorns football: Steve Sarkisian era (2021–present)

 The same day Herman was fired, Texas announced then-Alabama offensive coordinator and former Washington and USC head coach Steve Sarkisian as their next head coach.
 Sarkisian arrived in Austin after directing explosive offenses during his tenure at Alabama and after winning the 2020 Broyles Award as the nation's top assistant coach.
 Sarkisian signed a six-year contract with UT worth $34.2 million excluding incentives.

 The Longhorns' 2021 season, the first under Sarkisian, began with a win over #23 Louisiana, led by redshirt freshman Hudson Card, who won the starting quarterback job over junior Casey Thompson.
 After Card struggled the following week against Arkansas, Thompson took over as starter.
 A loss against Oklahoma began a six-game losing streak, the Longhorns' longest since 1956.
 Texas finished the season 5–7, failing to qualify for a bowl game for the first time since 2015.

-The following season, Quinn Ewers, the country's top quarterback recruit in 2021, transferred to Texas from Ohio State.
+The following 2022 season, Quinn Ewers, the country's top quarterback recruit in 2021, transferred to Texas from Ohio State.
 Ewers was injured during a close loss to Alabama in week 2, and missed the next three games before returning in a historic 49–0 blowout of the Oklahoma Sooners in the 2022 Red River Shootout, which was the most lopsided shutout in the history of the rivalry.
 Texas finished the season 8–5 with a loss to the Washington Huskies in the Alamo Bowl.

 In 2023, the Longhorns finished their regular season 11–1, their best record since the 2009 season, and were victorious in their final Big 12 Championship appearance, beating Oklahoma State 49–21.
-They received the 3rd seed in the College Football Playoff and will face the Washington Huskies in a rematch of last season's Alamo Bowl.
+They received the 3rd seed in the 2023-24 College Football Playoff, Texas' first playoff appearance, and were defeated 31–37 by the Washington Huskies in a rematch of previous season's Alamo Bowl.